Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 A person going through silent panic attack

-Do you ever feel like you’re drowning in fear and worry as if for no apparent reason?
+Do you ever feel like you're drowning in overwhelming fear and worry, even when there seems to be no apparent reason?

 Like you’re going through something nobody else understands?